vircadia/vircadia-native-core/tools/nitpick/README.md

 # nitpick

 Nitpick is a stand alone application that provides a mechanism for regression testing.
 The general idea is simple:
 * Each test folder has a script that produces a set of snapshots.
 * The snapshots are compared to a 'canonical' set of images that have been produced beforehand.
 * The result, if any test failed, is a zipped folder describing the failure.

-Nitpick has 5 functions, separated into separate tabs:
+Nitpick has 6 functions, separated into separate tabs:

 1. Creating tests, MD files and recursive scripts
 1. Windows task bar utility (Windows only)
+1. Running tests on desktop (i.e. locally)
-1. Running tests
+1. Running tests on an attached device
 1. Evaluating the results of running tests
 1. Web interface
+## Creating Installers (for developers)
+Nitpick is built as part of the High Fidelity build.
+### Creating installers
+#### Windows
+Note that X.X.X is the latest version.
+1. Verify that 7Zip is installed.
+1.  cd to the `build\tools\nitpick\Release` directory
+1. Delete any existing installers (named nitpick-installer-vX.X.X.exe)
+1. Select all, right-click and select 7-Zip->Add to archive...
+1. Set Archive format to 7z
+1. Check "Create SFX archive
+1. Enter installer name (i.e. `nitpick-installer-vX.X.X.exe`)
+1. Click "OK"
+1. Copy created installer to https://hifi-qa.s3.amazonaws.com/nitpick/Windows/nitpick-installer-vX.X.X.exe: aws s3 cp nitpick-installer-v1.2.exe s3://hifi-qa/nitpick/Mac/nitpick-installer-vX.X.X.exe
+#### Mac
+These steps assume the hifi repository has been cloned to `~/hifi`.
+1.  (first time) Install brew
+    In a terminal: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)`
+1. (First time) install create-dmg:
+    In a terminal: `brew install create-dmg`
+1. In a terminal: cd to the `build/tools/nitpick/Release` folder
+1. Copy the quazip dynamic library (note final period):
+    In a terminal: `cp ~/hifi/build/ext/Xcode/quazip/project/lib/libquazip5.1.dylib .`
+1. Change the loader instruction to find the dynamic library locally In a terminal: `install_name_tool -change ~/hifi/build/ext/Xcode/quazip/project/lib/libquazip5.1.dylib libquazip5.1.dylib nitpick`
+1. Delete any existing disk images.
+In a terminal: `rm *.dmg`
+1. Create installer (note final period).In a terminal: `create-dmg --volname nitpick-installer-vX.X.X nitpick-installer-vX.X.X.dmg .`
+    Make sure to wait for completion.
+1. Copy created installer to AWS: `~/Library/Python/3.7/bin/aws s3 cp nitpick-installer-vX.X.X.dmg s3://hifi-qa/nitpick/Mac/nitpick-installer-vX.X.X.dmg`
 ## Installation
 `nitpick` is packaged with High Fidelity PR and Development builds.
 ### Windows